Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 social media data

 Social network data is one of the most important data sources for businesses today.
 By monitoring and measuring various social media channels, businesses can better understand how their brand is doing and what content consumers are engaging with.
 Additionally, social media data can help businesses target consumers more effectively with relevant content.
 There are a variety of different social data analytics that businesses should measure to gain a comprehensive understanding of consumer behavior online.
-These sources include digital marketing, search engines, blogs, and social channel.
+These sources include digital marketing, search engines, blogs, and social channels.

 As social media platforms evolve, so does the data they offer.
 The matrix below includes some of the most popular social sources: Facebook, Twitter, Instagram, and LinkedIn.
 This guide will provide a brief overview of Reddit, which is often overlooked as a social networking data source.
 Then we will cover which data sources you should measure from Reddit and how to do so.